silverwind/droppy/README.md

 - `~/.droppy`: configuration directory.
 Override with `--configdir <dir>`.
 - `~/.droppy/files`: files directory.
 Override with `--filesdir <dir>`.

-By default, the server listens on port 8989 on all interfaces.
+By default, the server listens on all interfaces, port 8989.
 On first login, a prompt for username and password for the first account will appear.
 Additional accounts can be created in the options interface or the command line.

 ### Configure
 Run `droppy config` to edit `config/config.json`, which is created with these defaults: